 \begin{itemize} \item Detailed studies of galaxy formation and evolution using their distribution in luminosity-color-morphology space as a function of redshift.
-For example, LSST will enable studies of the rest-frame UV emission, similar to those based on GALEX data for local galaxies, to a redshift of $\sim$2.
-These studies project onto many axes (see Fig.~\ref{Fig:cowan}): \begin{itemize} \item the evolution of the galaxy luminosity function with redshift, as a function of morphology and color \item the evolution of the galaxy color distribution over a wide range of rest-frame wavelengths, and as a function of luminosity and morphology \item bulge-disk decomposition, as a function of luminosity and color, over a large redshift range \item detailed distribution of satellite galaxies in luminosity-color-morphology space as a function of luminosity, color, and morphology of the primary galaxy \item correlations of luminosity, color and morphology with local environment, and as a function of redshift \item the properties of galaxy groups as a function of cosmic time. \end{itemize} \item AGN census to a very faint luminosity limit and to a large redshift limit, yielding 20-80 million objects (see Fig.~\ref{Fig:panels3}).
-By pushing substantially further down the AGN luminosity function over a very large solid angle, LSST data will lead to a much clearer understanding of black-hole growth during the first Gyr.
-For example, LSST should discover $\sim$1000 AGNs at $z\sim6.5-7.5$ at the end of the dark ages, representing a dramatic increase over the present samples (Brandt et al. 2007). \item The first half-sky survey of ultra low surface brightness objects, with photometric redshift information.
-The currently available samples are highly incomplete, especially in the Southern Hemisphere (see Fig.~7 in Belokurov et al. 2007a). \item Search for strong gravitational lenses to a faint surface brightness limit (e.g., Bartelmann et al. 1998; Tyson, Kochanski \& Dell'Antonio 1998; Belokurov et al. 2007b). \item Multi-wavelength studies of faint optical sources using X-ray, IR and radio data.
-For example, SDSS detected only 1/3 of all 20cm FIRST sources (Becker et al. 1995) because it was too shallow by $\sim$4 mag for a complete optical identification. \end{itemize}
+For example, LSST will enable studies of the rest-frame UV emission, similar to those based on GALEX data for local galaxies, to a redshift of $\sim$2 for an unprecedentedly large number of galaxies.
+These studies project onto many axes: \begin{itemize} \item the evolution of the galaxy luminosity function with redshift, as a function of morphology and color; \item the evolution of the galaxy color distribution over a wide range of rest-frame wavelengths, and as a function of luminosity and morphology; \item bulge-disk decomposition, as a function of luminosity and color, over a large redshift range; \item detailed distribution of satellite galaxies in luminosity-color-morphology space as a function of luminosity, color, and morphology of the primary galaxy; \item correlations of luminosity, color and morphology with local environment from kpc to Mpc scales, and as a function of redshift (see Figs.~\ref{Fig:musyc} and \ref{Fig:cowan}); \item the properties of galaxy groups and clusters as a function of cosmic time. \end{itemize} \item AGN census to very faint luminosity and a large redshift limit \citep{2014IAUS..304...11I}, yielding 20 million objects from LSST data alone, and the ability to identify up to $\sim 100$ million objects once multiwavelength data are used to aid AGN selection (see Fig.~\ref{Fig:panels3}).
+By reaching substantially further down the AGN luminosity function than has been possible before over a very large solid angle, LSST data will test evolutionary cosmic downsizing scenarios across the full range of cosmic environments, and lead to a much clearer understanding of black-hole growth during the first Gyr.
+For example, LSST should discover several thousand AGNs at $z\sim6-7.5$, representing a dramatic increase over present samples \citep[][see also SciBook Ch.~10]{2007AAS...21113709B}.